 The employment contract between you and your employer governs the way in which your relationship will be managed during the time you are employed.
 An employment contract does not need to be in writing; however, if you are not offered a written contract, by law your employer needs to provide you with a written statement of the main terms of your employment within two months of you commencing work.

-If you require expert legal advice about a contract of employment, or you want to clarify what a statement of the main terms of your employment terms should contain, call our expert team of Employment Law Solicitors on 01618558356 or contact us online and we will call you.
+If you require expert legal advice about a contract of employment, or you want to clarify what a statement of the main terms of your employment terms should contain, call our expert team of employment law solicitors.

 An employment contract contains both express and implied terms.
 Express terms are terms which have been written into your contract and include details such as: